La Perla, San Juan, Puerto Rico: History, location and description

 Despite the fact that many homes in La Perla have been built without proper permits, residents of La Perla do have utility services.
 Garbage pickup is done regularly in the neighborhood, which in 1973 consisted of about 900 houses and 3,300 residents.

 La Perla has a community-oriented music recording studio, El Estudio D' Oro, which serves as a free of cost music production workshop for all ages.
 El Estudio D' Oro is also home to the FM urban radio show, Hip Hop 787 La Verdadera Escuela, which is broadcast live from the studio on WVOZ Mix 107.7 FM.
+Reggaeton artist De la Ghetto grew up in La Perla and has credited the neighborhood with shaping his early career, recalling that he was discovered there by fellow musician Zion before rising to prominence in Puerto Rico's reggaeton scene.

+Since 2020, community leaders in La Perla have organized a weekly gathering known as the Community Batey of La Plaza del Negro, where residents and visitors sing, drum, and dance bomba, an Afro-Puerto Rican musical tradition rooted in resistance and cultural identity among enslaved and Maroon communities.
+The gathering is free and open to all ages, genders, and backgrounds.
+The group originally met at La Plaza del Negro, but relocated to La Perla's malecón (boardwalk) in May 2021 after U.S. authorities prohibited further gatherings at the original site amid ongoing disputes over land near the city walls.

 In 2010, Carmelo Anthony remodeled the basketball court located to the eastern side of La Perla, with a new surface and design featuring the logo of Air Jordan’s Melo footwear line.
 It eventually became known by the name of the Nuyorican athlete, who also repaired several other venues throughout the island.
 The refurbished playing field was later included among "the most breathtaking locations for a basketball court in the world" due to its oceanside location overlooking the Atlantic.

-In June 2011, the Drug Enforcement Agency with other agencies targeted 50 properties in La Perla and indicted 114 people from La Perla for drug trafficking.
-The area has a reputation for being dangerous, but the popular 2017 Despacito music video filmed there made it a curiosity amongst tourists, with some wanting to venture in to see where the video was filmed.
+In June 2011, the US Drug Enforcement Agency with other agencies targeted 50 properties in La Perla and indicted 114 people from La Perla for drug trafficking.

 In 2016, students of architecture at universities in Puerto Rico asked children for their ideas on how to improve their favorite areas of La Perla.
 El Bowl is a colorful, bowl-shaped cemented area in La Perla, used for skateboarding on weekdays, and then filled with water on weekends, to serve as a pool.
+It was created in 2006 by artist Chemi Rosado-Seijo in collaboration with skateboarder Roberto "Boly" Cortez, La Perla resident Luiggi Ramos, and neighbors from the community, built on reclaimed land using recycled materials.
+The structure has since drawn international attention through appearances in films, music videos, and other media, and its visibility has led neighboring residents to open bars and restaurants catering to visiting skateboarders and tourists.